nsidc/earthaccess/docs/contributing/index.md

 Once you've completed these steps, you are ready to submit your contribution.

+### ...to contribute to docs

+####  Documentation Style

+To ensure that our code is well-documented and easy to understand, we use [Google-style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) to document all functions, classes, and methods in this library

+#### Getting Help with Setup and Configuration

+To work on docs locally follow the steps below:

+- To setup the documentation, navigate to the scripts directory
+- Run the `scripts/build-docs.sh` script to build the documentation
+- Serve the documentation locally, using the `scripts/docs-live.sh` script

+If you encounter any issues while setting up the documentation using the provided steps, please refer to our [tutorial]( https://www.youtube.com/watch?v=mNjlMZ4F3So) for additional guidance.

+#### Caveats and Considerations

+Our mkdocs setup has a known limitation: the hot reloader won't auto-reload when changing docstrings.
+To see updates, manually rebuild and re-serve docs.
+We're working to improve the dev experience and appreciate your patience.

 ## Submitting your contribution

 - Run all unit tests successfully in your branch